roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 ## Plugin definition

-To define your plugin, create a struct with a public `Init` method that returns an error value (you can use `roadrunner-server/errors` as the `error` package):
+To define a custom plugin, create a struct with a public `Init` method that returns an error value (you can use `roadrunner-server/errors` as the `error` package).
+In this method, you can access other plugins by requesting dependencies.

 ```go
 package custom